Connor Joe Player Props: Pirates vs. Rockies

 Connor Joe At The Plate

-- Joe is hitting .333 with three doubles, a triple, a home run and five walks.
+- Joe is batting .297 with three doubles, a triple, a home run and six walks.

 - He has gone deep in one game this season.

-- Joe has driven in a run in four games this year (36.4%), but has had no multiple-RBI games.
+- Joe has driven in a run in four games this season (33.3%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.